NETS Ambulances travel to hospitals in and around Sydney to bring

 contact with the visual horizon.

-complex cases requiring extra skills), larger supplies of medical oxygen
+particularly complex cases requiring extra skills), larger supplies of

-and medical air and a guarantee that a parent can travel with their child;
+medical oxygen and medical air and a guarantee that a parent can travel

-this arrangement changed in March 2006.
-As a result, NETS is now fully
+but this arrangement changed in March 2006.
+As a result, NETS is now

-responsible for road ambulance transport and ensuring that our fleet is
+fully responsible for road ambulance transport and ensuring that our

 Registered and operated in the ambulance category.
 Fitted with: